matteoicardi/LifeInChrist/youth/families.md

 description: Catholic festivals and groups in the UK
 ---

+*Note: The parish is not responsible for the content of these personal resources.*

 ## Spring/Summer 2026 events

 ### Non-music festivals & retreats (UK / Ireland / Scotland)